A step by step guide to choosing the best Galapagos cruise

 - high costs of permissions and taxes

-- in Ecuador the minimum wage is much higher than in other country in South America, and so is the quality standard of living.
+- In Ecuador, the minimum wage is much higher than in other countries in South America, and so is the quality of standard of living.

 - Highly qualified staff on board